COVID: Vaccine-derived blood clots seem solvable | DW | 02.12.2021

 Lead author Alexander Baker is quoted in the press release as saying that there is "an opportunity to engineer the capsid, or outer shell of the vaccine, to prevent this interaction occurring.
 Modifying ChAdOx1 to reduce electronegativity may reduce the chance of causing thrombosis with thrombocytopenia syndrome."

-It happened before with the early polio vaccine, for instance.
-Due to a set of circumstances in some communities, that included poor local sanitation, the polio vaccine helped eradicate wild polio but happened to cause a vaccine-derived form of the virus at the same time — which we are still fighting.
+It happened with the early polio vaccine, for instance.
+Due to a set of circumstances that included poor local sanitation in some communities, the polio vaccine helped eradicate wild polio, but caused a vaccine-derived form of the virus at the same time — which we are still fighting.

-But the good thing is that scientists know that now — same as with the viral vector COVID vaccines.
-We now know about the rare risk of blood clots and that means we can make the vaccines better.
+What is now known about the rare risk of rare blood clots likewise means scientists can improve the COVID-19 vaccines.

 Editor: Fabian Schmidt